thevtm/baker-news/README.md

 - I tried to follow, the "standard" Go project structure but not too strictly.
 - Someone wrote about how they only used one single git command `git add --all && git commit -m "yolo 😎" && git push`, so I decided to try it.
 - I tried making it "portable" | "easy to install".
 You should only need Go, Make, Docker and Docker Compose to run everything.
+- I've used Jupyther notebooks to help with development in other languages but the kernels for Go are all broken.
+I've also tried interpreters but they are also not good enough.

 ## Project Structure